 Luckily for us, a lot of what interests her is food.
 Currently managing editor of CNN’s Eatocracy, she’s leaving soon to be editor-in-chief of Tasting Table.
 With 54,000+ followers on Twitter, she tweets at @kittenwithawhip.

-I saw Kat in Memphis recently for the Association of Food Journalists conference.
+I saw Kat in Memphis recently at a conference.
 Here’s a spontaneous interview about why to tweet and how to be good at it:

 Q. Do you have a love-hate relationship with Twitter?

 A. Mostly love.
 It’s broken down the barriers with so many people.
 Now people in the firmament are only 140 characters away.

 A. Hugh Acheson gets political and people get a real insight into the person.
 Helen Rosner is very much herself, sometimes about food but not always, providing insight into that beautiful fantastic mind.
 Francis Lam is wonderful at it.
 You really get a sense of who he is and how thoughtful and kind.

 Q. What is your definition of doing it well?

 A. You’re part of the conversation, not just advertising.
 You’re there to have a dialog with people, something human and genuine.
 You trust that your audience and readers have something to say back.
 People can have surprisingly substantive conversations on Twitter.

 If you‘re responding to someone, it has to stand on its own as a comment.
 You retweet in an interesting, smart and controversial way.
 You have to be able to express yourself in concise thoughts.